Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets

 Finally, the feature embedding from the last stage, $\pmb{d}_\textsc{iv}$, flows into classifier $m$, which is active in the current learning iteration, to predict the probability distribution for the classes of attribute $m$:

-The fully-connected (FC) layer of the classifier reduces the dimension of feature embedding $\pmb{d}_{\textsc{iv}}$ to match the class size of attribute $m$, and the softmax operator ($\operatorname{SM}$) normalizes the output as the probability distribution over classes. $\pmb{\phi}_{m}$ represents the learnable parameters of classifier $m$ in Eq. (\ref{eq:classifier}).
+The fully-connected (FC) layer of the classifier reduces the dimension of feature embedding $\pmb{d}_{\textsc{iv}}$, and the softmax operator ($\operatorname{SM}$) normalizes the output as the probability distribution over classes. $\pmb{\phi}_{m}$ in Eq. (\ref{eq:classifier}) represents the learnable parameters of classifier $m$.

 KAqN's performance on the classification task $m$ in any learning iteration is evaluated by calculating the corresponding cross-entropy loss: